 No Obligation.
 The Design-Build process begins with good communication.
 We will come to your home, ask pertinent questions, and listen carefully to your ideas and concerns.
 We’ll discuss your priorities and goals, as well as your budget considerations, so that we can create a complete and meaningful proposal for the design and construction of your home.
 Our first meeting doesn’t require any obligations.
 If we seem like a good match, then we will take photographs and invite you to our Design Studio to introduce you to your Designer!

-Step 2: Design Studio Visit & Design Proposal
+Step 2: Meet The Team and Design Proposal

 A written Design Agreement will follow a successful Design Studio meeting.
 At this meeting you will be introduced to your Designer, we will go over your goals and review the before photographs.
 We will discuss the Design Process, review photo-realistic renderings and show you some examples of projects that are similar to your requests.
 The Design Agreement will include a list of your goals, the design steps we will follow, information pertaining to ballpark costing and its importance in guiding design, and a fixed cost for the design work described.
 If we’ve all done our job well, the information in the Design Agreement will offer a path to solutions.